 The town of Massa Carrara has the sea on one side and beautiful, rolling countryside on the other.
-There is a stunning panoramic view of the whole coastline from the rugged peaks of the Apuan Alps, from Versilia to the gulf of La Spezia.
-The enormous white cliffs with the area’s marble caves are the result of hundreds of years of water erosion.
-The Lunigiana area, on the border of the Tuscan region, has many medieval castles worth visiting, such as the Malaspina di Fosdinovo Castle which sits at an altitude of 550m and from which there is a stunning view all the way to the coast.
-Not far from here is the Parco Nazionale dell’Appennino Tosco-Emiliano (Tuscan-Emilian Apennines National Park) which has many nature trails.
-The landscape here alternates between rocky slopes and grassy plains, such as the Prati di Logarghena.
+From the rugged peaks of the Apuan Alps, you’re treated with a stunning panoramic view of the entire coastline, from the Versilia to the gulf of La Spezia.
+The enormous white cliffs with the area’s marble caves are the results of hundreds of years of water erosion.
+The Lunigiana, on the border of Tuscany, has many medieval castles worth visiting, like the Malaspina Castle in Fosdinovo, which sits at an altitude of 550m, offering stunning view all the way to the coast.
+Not far from here is the Appennino Tosco-Emiliano National Park, home to many nature trails.
+The landscape within the park alternates between rocky slopes and grassy plains, like the Prati di Logarghena.

-Versilia is famous not only for its beautiful beaches, bathing resorts and fashionable nightclubs, but also for its many cycle paths.
-There are paths connecting the most important tourist spots which provide everyone, including families with small children, with an alternative to a day at the beach.
-If you follow the cycle path from Viareggio, along the avenues of the Parco di Migliarino, you will eventually get to Torre del Lago.
-This is the town where Giacomo Puccini built the house where he composed some of his most famous melodies such as ‘Manon Lescaut’, ‘La Boheme’, ‘Madame Butterfly’ and ‘La Fanciulla del West’.
+The Versilia is famous not only for its beautiful beaches, bathing resorts and fashionable nightclubs, but also for its many cycling paths, like the ones that connect the most important tourist spots, giving everyone, including families with small children, an alternative to a day at the beach.
+If you follow the bike trail from Viareggio, along the avenues through the Migliarino Park, you will eventually get to Torre del Lago.
+The town is home to the house built by Giacomo Puccini and where he composed some of his most famous operas, including Manon Lescaut, La Boheme, Madame Butterfly and La Fanciulla del West.
 Today, the building houses a museum dedicated to the composer.

-There are also many bike trails around the Pisa area, from the coast to the top of Mount Serra, through nature reserves, ancient Etruscan settlements and medieval forts.
-Amidst the silence of the Pisan hills, in the Cecina valley there are many interesting churches, ruined forts and fascinating small medieval towns to visit such as Montescudaio, Guardistallo and Casale Marittimo.
-Further inland, the town of Volterra sits perched at an altitude of 500 metres above sea level.
-From the fourth century onwards, Volterra was one of the most important Etruscan settlements.
-La Sassa, which is a small medieval town on the slopes of Poggio al Pruno, is also worth visiting.
-The famous Viale dei Cipressi (Cypress Tree Avenue), which was immortalised by Carducci in ‘Davanti San Guido’, rises up from the base of this hill and ends at Bolgheri, which was home to the poet from 1838 to 1848.
+There are also many bike trails around the Pisa area, from the coast to the top of Monte Serra, through nature reserves, ancient Etruscan settlements and medieval fortresses.
+Amidst the silence of the Pisan hills, in the Val di Cecina, there are many interesting churches, ruined strongholds and fascinating medieval towns to visit, like Montescudaio, Guardistalloand Casale Marittimo.
+Further inland, the town of Volterra sits perched high atop a hill, one of the most important Etruscan settlements starting in the 4th century BCE.
+La Sassa, a small medieval town on the slopes of Poggio al Pruno, is also worth visiting.
+The famous Viale dei Cipressi, immortalized by Carducci in Davanti San Guido, rises up fro the base of this hill and ends in Bolgheri, where the poet lived from 1838 to 1848.